Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20180902.md

 **Other Comments:**

 _Any other relevant information to help us to manage the project and keep our customer informed and happy._
+  * Likely not enough time in the semester to complete all three major functions identified in the intial presentation;
+    may have to settle for just one or two (customer feedback: which is the most important?)